xiaogit00/musingsblog/content/posts/State-Of-The-Market-EndQ3-2021.md

 One key upcoming feature of Optimism is its anticipated mainnet EVM equivalent upgrade on 11Nov.
 This upgrade would allow EVM compatible dApps to run one-click deployment on Optimism layer 2 - something that could potentially give them moat over Arbitrum.

-Now, let’s take a look at how things are doing in the zkRollups side.
+Now, let’s take a look at how things are doing on the zkRollups side.

+Overall, most zkRollup solutions are still in development/testing, but there are specific projects leveraging on zkRollup tech in production with promising signs of success.

 ### zkSync
-Generally, much of zkRollups are still in development.
 So far, the big player in the game, zkSync, has been taking it slow.
 No dApps are currently being deployed to production - although testnet is already open in Phase 1, with Curve having already deployed a working testnet integration there.
 There is no set date yet for their Mainnet fair launch.
 One big developmental breakthrough for them occurred on 13 Oct, where they successfully ported over Uniswap V2 into zkSync, making it the first fully functional dApp running on a EVM-compatible zkRollup.
 This is significant because it would allow for easier developer onboarding, paving the way for a richer ecosystem.

 Apart from zkSync, there are also other, more specifically taylored projects based on zkRollup technology that are already in production.
 These projects have timelines and ambitions of their own, and their route to market entry is also different.